-ZCE marks member positions to market to calculate their profit or loss from contracts held by them.
-It also monitors intraday market price changes and profit or loss of members on a real-time basis and has the authority to issue margin calls to members when necessary.
-Each member must replenish its margin within the time limit prescribed in the margin call.
-If its clearing reserve fund is not replenished on time and has a negative balance, ZCE is entitled to subject the member's positions to forced liquidation.
-ZCE has the right to collect all receivables from the member's special fund account at a depository bank without notice to the member.
+T

+exposure.
+The model

+should (a) use a

+conservative estimate

+of the time horizons

+for the effective

+hedging or close out of

+the particular types of

+products cleared by the

+CCP (including in

+stressed market

+conditions), (b) have

+an appropriate method

+for measuring credit

+exposure that accounts

+for relevant product

+risk factors and

+portfolio effects across

+products, and (c) to the

+extent practicable and

+prudent, limit the need

+for destabilizing,

+procyclical changes.

+Key consideration4: A

+CCP should mark

+participant positions to ZCE marks member positions to market to calculate their profit or

+market and collect loss from contracts held by them.
+It also monitors intraday market

+variation margin at price changes and profit or loss of members on a real-time basis and

+least daily to limit the has the authority to issue margin calls to members when necessary.

+build-up of current Each member must replenish its margin within the time limit

+exposures.
+A CCP prescribed in the margin call.
+If its clearing reserve fund is not

+should have the replenished on time and has a negative balance, ZCE is entitled to

+authority and subject the member's positions to forced liquidation.
+ZCE has the

+operational capacity to right to collect all receivables from the member's special fund

+make intraday margin account at a depository bank without notice to the member.

+calls and payments,

+both scheduled and